zfcsoftware/funcaptcha-solver/README.md

 # Usage
 Simply enter your cap.guru api key in the apiKey variable at the beginning of the foreground.js file and install this plugin in the browser you want to use.

+Question text is required for cap guru to identify what is in the image.
+The question text is being sent, but it only supports the English language.
+Therefore you should use it in an English language browser.

 https://github.com/user-attachments/assets/73a6b1fd-e551-4a24-ac41-556e2e544f1f

 # Support Us